One Missed Call poster

 The inciting incident occurs at 14 minutes when Yumi's friend Kenji dies after receiving a cursed call, proving the deadly pattern is real and targeting their friend group.
 Yumi can no longer dismiss this as coincidence..
 At 13% through the film, this Disruption is delayed, allowing extended setup of the story world.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 28 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This shows the protagonist's commitment to Yumi commits to fully investigating the curse when she discovers she has received the cursed voicemail herself, giving her only days to live.
+This reveals the protagonist's commitment to Yumi commits to fully investigating the curse when she discovers she has received the cursed voicemail herself, giving her only days to live.
 She actively chooses to fight rather than accept her fate., moving from reaction to action.

 The Collapse moment at 84 minutes (75% through) represents the emotional nadir.
 Here, Yamashita is killed by the curse despite all efforts to save him.
-The "whiff of death" is literal—their ally and Yumi's connection dies, leaving her alone to face her prophesied death moment., indicates the protagonist at their lowest point.
+The "whiff of death" is literal—their ally and Yumi's connection dies, leaving her alone to face her prophesied death moment., demonstrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 90 minutes initiates the final act resolution at 80% of the runtime.
 Yumi realizes the curse spreads through emotional connection and that breaking the cycle requires confronting the root trauma—not just avoiding death, but addressing the spiritual wound that birthed the curse., demonstrating the transformation achieved throughout the journey.